MTEL subsea T3 cable promises to bring major changes with deployment

 Businesses and consumers will benefit from enhanced capacity and reliability for services such as telecommuting, high-definition television broadcasting, video conferencing and advanced multimedia and mobile applications as Liquid Intelligent Technologies South Africa deployed the cable in the south of Durban on Monday.

-The company will host and manage the submarine cable, while also providing the fibre landing facility that will house two subsea cables which will connect Mauritius, Madagascar and Reunion to South Africa.
+The company will host and manage the submarine cable, while also providing the fibre landing facility that will house two subsea cables which will connect Mauritius to South Africa.

 Liquid Intelligent Technologies is a business of Cassava Technologies, a pan-African technology group with a footprint that stretches over 20 countries, mainly in sub-Saharan Africa.
 It provides pan-African digital infrastructure with a fibre broadband network that covers more than 11 000km and lends its digital network to provide cloud and cyber-security solutions through partnerships on a global scale.